skypilot-org/skypilot/sky/job/README.md

 # SkyPilot Managed Jobs

-This module is used for running and managing user jobs, which automatically recovers the job from spot preemptions and machine failures.
+This module is used for running and managing user jobs, which automatically recovers failed jobs from spot preemptions and/or machine failures.

 ## Concepts